alexxcode/NYC-Taxis-CO2/dictionaries.md

 22. **Drivetrain:** Type of drivetrain, for example, "AWD" (all-wheel drive) and "FWD" (front-wheel drive).

+## 3. Electric and alternative full charing

+1. **Fuel Type Code:** Indicates the type of fuel used by vehicle charging stations.

+* CNG: Compressed Natural Gas.
+* E85: A blend of ethanol with 85% ethanol and 15% gasoline.
+* BD: Biodiesel, a renewable diesel fuel derived from biological sources.
+* ELEC: Electricity.
+* LPG: Liquefied Petroleum Gas.

+2. **Station Name:** Name of the station.

+3. **Street Address:** Represents the physical addresses of vehicle charging stations.

+4. **Intersection Directions:** Provides detailed instructions on how to reach each charging station from specific locations or via specific routes.

+5. **City:** City.

+6. **State:** State.

+7. **ZIP:** ZIP code.

 ## 4. **ElectricCarData**

 1. **Brand:** Car brand (object).